 This is DDoS, or Distributed Denial of Service, which is a malicious network attack that involves hackers forcing numerous Internet-connected devices to send network communication requests to one specific service or website with the intention of overwhelming it with false traffic or requests.
 This has the effect of tying up all available resources to deal with these requests, and crashing the web server or distracting it enough that normal users cannot create a connection between their systems and the server.

-To pull off a DDoS attack, hackers need an army of zombie computers to do their bidding.
-Hackers use what we call a DDoSTool to enslave computers and build their army.
-This zombie network of bots (botnet) communicates with the command and control server (C&C), waiting for commands from the hacker who’s running the botnet.
+Because DDoS attacks require traffic to come from many sources, they are often conducted using botnets.
+This is like having an army of zombie computers to do the attackers’ bidding.
+Attackers use what we call a DDoSTool to enslave computers and build their army.
+This zombie network of bots (botnet) communicates with the command and control server (C&C), waiting for commands from the attacker who’s running the botnet.
 In the case of a DDoS attack, it can happen that tens of thousands or even millions of bots work simultaneously to send large amounts of network traffic in the direction of the target server.
 Usually, but not always, the original infecting DDoSTool does not attempt to steal data or otherwise harm the host.
 Instead, it lies dormant until called upon to participate in a DDoS attack.

 - An email attachment.
 In a moment of bad judgment, you click on either an attachment or link to a website that the attacker controls, and which hosts the malware it sends you.